apache/www-site/content/foundation/marks/faq/index.md

 "Powered by..." program](#poweredby).

+# May I distibute modified versions of Apache Software under the original name?

+Generally, no. If you distribute modified versions of Apache Software you must do so under a new name.
+There are limited circumstance where this is permitted which are set out in the [Apache Downstream Distribution Policy][downstream].

 # May I use Apache Powered by... marks or logos in software product names or logos?  {#poweredby}

 Yes, under certain circumstances, you may use the Powered by... phrase or